With the help of this guide, you can figure out how to sow red clover seed and make the most of this legume in your pasture.

 Key benefits of red clover

-Rhizobium bacteria exist symbiotically within red clover root nodules and produce available nitrogen, the same as white clover and other legumes.
+Rhizobium bacteria exist symbiotically within red clover root nodules and produce available nitrogen.

-Protein content is particularly high in red clover, and – due to a form of biochemical protection – there is a reduction in protein loss in the silo.
+Protein content is particularly high in red clover, and there is a reduction in protein loss in the silo.
 Feed value is greater than it appears on analyses due to the composition of the protein, and exceptional finishing results can be achieved.

-Red clover has significant benefits as a break crop in mixed farming situations due to its ability to improve soil structure and soil nutrient status.
+Red clover has significant benefits as a break crop in mixed farming situations because of its ability to improve soil structure and nutrient status.

 Monoculture or companion grass

 Red clover is primarily grown in a mixed sward but can also be grown as a monoculture.
-Aber High Sugar Grass perennial ryegrasses make a great companion ryegrass for a highly digestible and protein rich feed source.
+Aber High Sugar Grass perennial ryegrasses can make a great companion for a highly digestible and protein-rich feed source.

 Advantages of growing red clover with a companion grass: